derykmakgill/511/_posts/2019-11-24-introduction.md

 It feels to many for the first time that his prediction could very well be realized in the negative.
 Even those who remain optimistic seem tired, and acknowledge in frustration, as Bitcoin.com owner [Roger Ver has many times,](https://bitsonline.com/bitcoin-adoption-lost-years-ver/) that Bitcoin adoption has been set back several years, maybe even decades.

-[Breaking Satoshi](/) is a blog and essay series about, among other things, what happened to Bitcoin that pushed it to this state.
+[Breaking Satoshi](/) Season One is an essay series about what happened to Bitcoin that pushed it to this state.
 The series will explain the various economic, philosophical, psychological and social forces that worked to break Satoshi's Bitcoin and what ideas, understandings and models will help get it back on track.
 The series will draw from sources like the original forum and email threads with Satoshi, but also archived websites, fiction, poetry, historical works, psychology papers, economics texts, old Tweets, Reddit archives, first-hand accounts, and more.

+It will be accompanied by a more frequent blog and email list about everything in Bitcoin I'm thinking on.
+Think of these as teasers, intermissions, or mini-episodes.

-It's likely a long-term project and I have no fixed publishing schedule, but I hope the blog will grow into a series of different essay groups or 'seasons' around important questions in Bitcoin and that it will be able to postively influence whatever direction any fork of Bitcoin takes in the future, and I hope to do it all in a way that is as accessible as possible for people new to Bitcoin to understand.
+Both Season One and the blog are likely long-term projects and I have no fixed publishing schedule or order, but I hope to have a definitive history of what happened to Bitcoin completed and maybe several more 'seasons' around other important questions in Bitcoin, all with the goal of postively influencing whatever direction any fork of Bitcoin takes in the future.

 I'll end with a concluding thought: whoever Satoshi is could have done a better job putting checks in place to prevent what happened to Bitcoin!